Music of Cuba: From 1901 to 1959

 Eduardo Sánchez de Fuentes was born in Havana, in 1874, within an artistic family; his father was a writer and his mother a pianist and singer.
-He began his musical studies at Conservatorio Hubert de Blanck and at a later time took classes from Carlos Anckermann.
-He received also a Law Degree in 1894.
-When Sánchez de Fuentes was just 18 years old, he composed the famous Habanera "Tú", which became an extraordinary international success.
-Alejo Carpentier said it was: "the most famous Habanera".
+He began his musical studies at Conservatorio Hubert de Blanck and later took classes from Carlos Anckermann.
+He received also a law degree in 1894.
+When Sánchez de Fuentes was 18 years old, he composed the famous Habanera "Tú", which became an extraordinary international success.
+Alejo Carpentier said it was "the most famous Habanera".

-On October 26, 1898, Sánchez de Fuentes premiered at the Albisu Theater in Havana his first opera called Yumuri, based on the Island's colonization theme.
-In it, an aborigine princess falls in love with a handsome Spanish conqueror, which abducts her at the wedding ceremony with another indigenous character.
+On October 26, 1898, Sánchez de Fuentes premiered at the Albisu Theatre in Havana his first opera, called Yumuri, based on the island's colonization theme.
+In it, an aborigine princess falls in love with a handsome Spanish conqueror, who abducts her at the wedding ceremony with another indigenous character.
 At the end, while escaping, both suffer a tragic death during an earthquake.
 Sánchez de Fuentes would go on to compose another five operas: El Náufrago (1901), Dolorosa (1910), Doreya (1918), El Caminante (1921) and Kabelia (1942).